Yuvraj9021/ESP-32-RGB/README.md

 ## Project Overview

 This project comprises code for my IoT portfolio in which we utilised ESP 32 and devices to control it.
 For example, LED RGB flashing lights, a button that flashes the LED light when pressed, and an analogue input data reader.
-Explain what your IT project is all about.
-Briefly describe the problem it solves or the functionality it provides.

 ## Hardware Requirements
 - ESP 32 Dev module